puppetlabs/pxp-agent/README.md

 The WebSocket URI of the PXP broker you wish to connect the agent to, example *wss://192.168.0.1:8142/pxp/*

+**connection-timeout (optional flag)**

+Maximum amount of time that may elapse when trying to establish a connection to the broker in seconds.
+Defaults to 5 seconds.

 **ssl-ca-cert (required to connect)**

 The location of your SSL Certificate Authority certificate, example